logseq/docs/pages/Publishing.md

 type:: [[Feature]]
 platform:: [[Desktop]]
-description:: Graphs can be published as a read-only single page web application.
-This application is referred to as a [[Publish Web]] app.
+description:: This feature publishes a graph as a [[Publish Web]], single page application.

 - ## Usage
 	- [[Publishing (Desktop App Only)]] is a tutorial to publish your first graph.